Position

 What does a Sales Manager do?

 A Sales Manager leads a team of sales professionals to achieve company goals.
 They develop strategies to attract new customers and retain existing ones.
 Sales Managers analyze market trends and customer needs to improve sales performance.
 They train and motivate their team, setting clear targets and providing feedback.
-This role requires strong communication skills and the ability to build relationships with clients.
+This role requires strong communication skills and the ability to build strong relationships with clients.

 View Sales Manager jobs nearby